asciidisco/Backbone.Chosen/README.md

 * [StackOverflow Tag](http://stackoverflow.com/questions/tagged/backbone.chosen)
 * [Twitter](http://twitter.com/asciidisco)

-If you have an idea to improve BAckbone.Chosen or want to report a bug, please use the issues list.
+If you have an idea to improve Backbone.Chosen or want to report a bug, please use the issues list.

 ## Compatibility And Requirements